aman3197/EntryManagementSoftware/README.md

 On clicking the "Check-in" button, information of the visitor and host is stored in the database from which we can fetch the data whenever  required and clicking the "Check-in" button also trigger an Email and an SMS to the host informing him of the details of the visitor.
 On clicking the "Go to check-out" button a new window is opened which asks the visitor to enter the Email-id.
 The information from the database is retrieved and the email-id entered is checked in the database.
 If the email-id entered matches with that in database, Visitor successfully checks out.
 And, if not matched then a new pop-up window is opened which tells the visitor to "Check-in first" if the email-id entered is correct and otherwise asks the visitor to provide correct email-id.
 On successfully checking out. visitor recieves an email regarding the meeting with the host.
 The email comprises of information like Name of the host,meeting hours(check-in time and check-out time),Name of the visitor,Phone no. of the visitor and Location of the meeting.

-# Approach:
-This application uses Tkinter for creating the graphical user interface(GUI).
-Tkinter is the GUI programming toolkit for python. in order to use it in your program you have to import it using statement ( from tkinter import * ). i have used MySQL for database.

-Sending Emails has been with the help of Simple Mail Transfer Protocol (SMTP).
-SMS sending done wth help of twillio.

 # Installation:
 1. Download the repository